DarthLP/Auralis/backend/README.md

 ## 🚀 Overview

-The Auralis backend is a FastAPI-based REST API service that provides the core functionality for audio processing and analysis.
+The Auralis backend is a FastAPI-based REST API service that provides the core functionality for competitor analysis and website crawling.
 Built with Python 3.11+ and designed as a single-tenant prototype.

 ## 🏗️ Architecture